Armorine86/Armorine86/README.md

 [![mmondell's 42 stats](https://badge42.vercel.app/api/v2/cl1mb28v7003209mtmfky9fw8/stats?cursusId=21&coalitionId=undefined)](https://github.com/JaeSeoKim/badge42)

 ## Hi!
-I am currently undertaking the 42 Cursus at 42 Quebec, Canada !
+I am currently undertaking the 42 Cursus at 42 Quebec !
+### I am currently employed as a React Web Developper

 Here you will find all the projects I have done so far during the Cursus.